Snowflake-Labs/sfguide-getting-started-with-snowflake-intelligence-and-cke/README.md

-# Getting Started with Snowflake Intelligence
+# Getting Started with Snowflake Intelligence and Cortex Knowledge Extensions

 ## Overview